Carreau/ipython-wiki/IPEP-16:-Notebook-multi-directory-dashboard-and-URL-mapping.md

 ### Kernels API

-This webservice managers all running kernels.
+This webservice manages all running kernels.
 The kernel model in JSON is shown below:

 ```json
 {